HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/web-history.md

 ---

-# A Mostly Wrong Web Frameworks Comparison by Food Analogy

 Welcome to the web framework restaurant, where we serve you a delicious dish of web frameworks with a side of humor and a pinch of salt.

 I'm your waiter, Herrington, and I'll be serving you a mostly wrong comparisons of the web.
 Don't worry, I won't spit in your food, but I might twist some facts for your entertainment. 😈